Here’s what you need to think about before you quit your day job and start your own web design business.

 Save yourself some time by working with a legal professional to create template contracts based on the different services and packages you offer.
 This way, you can simply fill in a few details for each new project.
 You can also use template services like LegalZoom or America’s SBDC.

-Step 8: Business
+Step 8: Market your services

 Share your website on your personal social media channels to start building brand awareness.
 You may even want to set up separate business accounts like a LinkedIn company page or Facebook business account.

-If you are providing expertise in a particular niche, mention that.
+If you're providing expertise in a particular niche, mention that.
 That way, you stand out from the crowd.
 Do you create unique sites for specific industries like gaming, B2B, or software as a service companies?
 Do you work in a particular industry, or have you worked for government agencies?
 Showcase some work samples — highlighting your specialties will draw relevant clients to you from among the many looking for web designers.

 Email marketing is a good way to promote your business, too.
 Services such as Mailchimp make it easy to maintain an email list of clients and share promotions, new services, and company updates with them.
 You could even use a newsletter to share tips or promote an affiliate program that encourages existing customers to spread the word about your business.